aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotx-to-emlx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOTX to EMLX?</h2>

+Python developers often need to convert DOTX to EMLX format for various reasons.
+DOTX is a Microsoft Word template file format which is used to create documents with a consistent look and feel.
+It is used to store text, images, formatting, macros, and other document elements.
+On the other hand, EMLX is an email message file format used by Apple Mail.
+It is used to store email messages in a plain text format.
+Converting DOTX to EMLX allows users to access the content of the DOTX file in Apple Mail.

-For a Python developer, who is trying to add a DOTX to EMLX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMLX format.
+<h2>How Aspose.Total Helps for DOTX to EMLX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs which makes the conversion of DOTX to EMLX easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EMLX format.
+This process can be automated using the APIs provided by Aspose.Total for Python via .NET.
+It is a reliable and efficient solution for converting DOTX to EMLX format.

 {{% /blocks/products/pf/feature-page-summary %}}